 - Customers who have purchased X have also purchased – this type of recommendation displays other products that have been purchased the most by customers who have also purchased product X. The recommendation will not display products that have been already purchased by the recipient.

 - Other customers have purchased X together with – this type of recommendation displays other products that have been purchased the most by other customers together with product x (i.e. in the same order).

 - Abandoned cart items recommendation – this type of recommendation analyzes the products that were abandoned by the recipient and displays top selling products for this category or products that have been purchased the most by other customers together with the products that were abandoned by the recipient.

 - Stores best seller: Show the customer you most popular products.

 - Best sellers from customer’s favorite category: This will display top selling products from the same category as the product being viewed or recently purchased.

 - Latest products (New arrivals) from the website: Customers love to hear what is new, price drops, etc.

 Tip #4 – Build multi-tier rewards programs

-You may be familiar with multi-tier rewards programs of airlines.
+You may be familiar with multi-tier rewards programs.
 These multi-tiered rewards programs enhance retention by incentivizing customers to buy more and climb their way up to the next tier.
 This model has been also adopted across all e-commerce segments.
 Whether its points, stars, miles, or simply the number of purchases or the total amount spent, the idea is pretty much the same – to set a goal (the next tier), let the customer understand how far are they from the goal, and tell them what they will receive once they reach this goal.
 Order confirmation “Thank-you” emails are a great opportunity to do so.
+Remarkety has a built-in integration with different reward points services.
 Here is an example of an email that implements this strategy:

 Tip #5 – Ask for feedback